kubkon/kubkon.github.com/_posts/2013-10-22-nelder-mead-simplex.md

 Finally, if the function does not have a minimum, then the algorithm will inevitably fail to converge (which is as expected).
 However, if you are attempting to implement your own version of the Simplex algorithm, it is important to remember about this eventuality.
 After all, in real world, it is sometimes almost impossible to determine whether the problem we are trying to optimise has an optimum value.

 Consider an example $$f(x_1, x_2) = x_1x_2$$.
 The function does not have a minimum (nor a maximum).
 However, it does have a stationary point at $$(0,0)$$.
-If we run a simplex algorithm in the search of a minimum, it will never converge.
+If we run the simplex algorithm in the search of a minimum, it will never converge.
 The following contour plot shows the search path for 8 iterations of the algorithm:

 ![No minimum](/assets/images/nelder-mead/no-minimum.png)